 - The general recommendation is for the units to be installed with 18 inches of clearance on 3 sides and with 24 inches of clearance for the service access side to the unit's service panel. - For installations that are space constrained, one side of the unit, adjacent to the service panel, may have its air side clearance reduced to a minimum of 6 inches.
 The other side adjacent to the service panel requires 24 inches for service access.
-The remaining two sides, at a minimum shall require 12 inches of clearance. - A minimum of 18 inches between two units must be maintained for proper performance.
+The remaining two sides, at a minimum shall require 12 inches of clearance.
+However, for those two remaining sides that require at least 12 inches of clearance, only one of them may be adjacent to a solid wall and the other may not be any more restrictive than a 4 ft tall, 50% open fence. - A minimum of 18 inches between two units must be maintained for proper performance.